VigneshVSV/hololinked/README.md

             }
         },
         "additionalProperties": false
+    }
 },
-    "safe": true,
-    "idempotent": false,
-    "synchronous": true
-},
 ```
-> input and output schema are optional and discussed later
+> input and output schema ("input" field above which describes the argument type) are optional and discussed later

 #### Defining and pushing events